ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

 ```

-The `main` block serves as the entry point, where an argument parser is defined to capture the topic and Kafka configuration path from the command line.
+The `main` block acts as the entry point, featuring an argument parser that captures the topic and Kafka configuration path from the command line.
 The script then invokes the `main_flow` function with the provided arguments.

-The `main_flow` function is annotated with `@flow` and serves as the main entry point for the flow.
-This flow configuration is enable us to track the flow with our Prefect cloud monitor system.
+The `main_flow` function is annotated with `@flow` and functions as the primary entry point for the flow.
+This flow configuration enables us to monitor the flow using our Prefect Cloud monitoring system.
 It takes parameters (`topic` and `config_path`) and initializes a Kafka producer using the provided configuration path and topic.

-> 👉 The data generated from this producer uses dummy data.
-The MTA system does not have a real-time feed for the turnstile data.
+> 👉 The data generated by this producer uses dummy data.
+It's important to note that the MTA system lacks a real-time feed for the turnstile data.

 ### Spark - Kafka Consumer

-The Spark PySpark application listens to a Kafka topic to get the messages.
-It parses the messages and uses a schema to define the fields and their types.
-Since these messages come in every ten seconds, we would like to aggregate the messages in a time-span duration of five minutes.
-This amount of minutes that need to be defined based on the solution requirements.
-For our purposes, it aligns well with our current data pipeline flow because these aggregated messages can then be serialized into compress CSV file and loaded into the data lake, so the data warehouse incremental process can merge the information into our data warehouse.
+The Spark PySpark application listens to a Kafka topic to retrieve messages.
+It parses these messages using a predefined schema to define the fields and their types.
+Since these messages arrive every ten seconds, our goal is to aggregate them within a time-span duration of five minutes.
+The specific duration can be defined based on solution requirements, and for our purposes, it aligns seamlessly with our current data pipeline flow.
+The aggregated messages are then serialized into compressed CSV files and loaded into the data lake.
+Subsequently, the data warehouse incremental process can merge this information into our data warehouse.

-Our Spark application consists of the following components:
+Our Spark application comprises the following components:

 - Spark Setting class
-- Spark consumer class
+- Spark Consumer class
-- Main application entry
+- Main Application Entry
-  - Prefect libraries for flow monitor
+  - Prefect libraries for flow monitoring
   - Prefect component for accessing the data lake
   - Access to the data lake